-Filed under: Television | Tags: Christmas, Good Neighbors, Little House on the Prarie, Star Wars Christmas Special
+Filed under: Humor, Television | Tags: Christmas, Good Neighbors, Little House on the Prairie Christmas Special, Star Wars Christmas Special

 Remember back when TV didn’t suck?
 Yeah, neither do I.

-BUT, these first two videos had me briefly believing that such a time existed.
-Then I remembered the third video.
+BUT, these first two videos had me briefly believing that such a time existed — then I remembered the third video.

 The first is from my new favorite (old) show.
 I didn’t even discover Good Neighbors (alternately titled The Good Life) until a few years ago.
 It’s a show about a couple, the Goods, who drop out of the rat-race to live a simpler, self-sustaining life.
 (Don’t worry, it’s not a preachy environmental show at all) while their neighbors and friends maintain their affluent ways.